How to Measure Voltage

 Exercise care to only place the leads in contact with the intended area.
 Carelessly allowing the leads to come into contact with other parts of the circuit could damage not only the instrument, but also the electronic device you’re trying to measure.

 You may need to measure voltage in order to check the safety or quality of an electronic device.
-Multi testers (multimeters) are necessary in order to measure voltage.
+Testers (multimeters) are necessary in order to measure voltage.
 These instruments are available in analog and digital variants, and many offer a range of convenient functionality.
 Use what you've learned here to choose a tester that meets your needs and then utilize it to measure voltage.